georgia-morrison/sales_analysis_cfg/README.md

 ## Learnings from the project
 If we had more time we would format the summary table to be more presentable, and find a way to add in the months these figures occurred in.

-We also struggled a bot with how remote this course was and having to work on a project collaboratively whilst being at opposite ends of the country.
+We also struggled a bit with how remote this course was and having to work on a project collaboratively whilst being at opposite ends of the country.
 This helped us to build resilience and learn to use outside resources online to imprve our project.